-Entertainment– Many homes use finished basements as entertainment areas so planning out your space beforehand is beneficial as you can plan for wall-mounted TV units and entertainment systems.
+Entertainment– Planning out your space beforehand is beneficial as you can plan for wall-mounted TV units and entertainment systems.

 Home Gym – Having the ability to get a workout in without leaving the comfort of your home is a great way to utilize basement space.

 Workshop –Want extra space to work on hobbies?
 Make sure to plan ahead so you have enough electrical power and receptacles for your workspace.

 Accessibility to Utilities – Basements often house the mechanical equipment that serves the home, as well as provides direct access to a lot of the home’s mechanical, plumbing and electrical systems in the floor joists of the first floor.
 Providing enough access and access points to shut-offs is important for long-term maintenance and convenience.

 Closet Organization – A built-in closet system will be one of the most widely used and appreciated pieces of your home.
 Having a place for everything from your shoes to your belts will help declutter your life and your mind.

 Question: Will our daily routine be dramatically impacted during the renovation?

 Answer: During your remodel, we try our best to be the least intrusive as possible to your lifestyle and daily routine.